bvobart/ceiLED/README.md

 # ceiLED

 Repository for the software written in order to control the LED strips on my room's ceiling.
-See the individual folders for instructions on how to launch.
+The software consists of a TypeScript NodeJS `controller` that hosts the JSON WebSocket API, and a ReactJS web interface `ceiled-web` that serves as a remote control for displaying cool RGB colour patterns on the LED strips.

-You can use `npm install` to install the dependencies of both the controller and the web interface at the same time.
+You can use `yarn install` in this folder to install the dependencies of both the controller and the web interface at the same time.

-## Secure WebSockets
+## SSL Certificates

-On this branch, the web application is configured to connect to a `wss://` address, i.e. a secure WebSocket.
-The controller is also configured to host a `wss://` address, but it will need a valid SSL certificate in order to host its HTTPS server.
+`ceiled-web` is configured to connect to a `wss://` address in production, i.e. a secure WebSocket.
+This means that the `controller` instance running at the address should also be hosting a secure WebSocket connection.
+In the development environment however, `ceiled-web` will connect to a `ws://` address, since valid SSL in a development environment is just a severe pain in the ass...

+The controller is by default configured to host a `wss://` address, for which it will need a valid SSL certificate.
+The environment variable `INSECURE` can be set to make the server host an insecure `ws://` server instead, which is particularly helpful in development.

-To provide a valid key and certificate file, use the following environment variables for the controller:
+To provide a valid key and certificate file, use the following environment variables for the `controller`:

 Environment variable | Default value        | Meaning
 ---------------------|----------------------|---------